Prevent Falls in Seniors with This Helpful Conversation Guide

 We like this free guide because it’s easy to understand and includes helpful checklists.

-The information is straightforward and broken up into 3 sections.
+The information is straightforward and broken up into three sections.
 Here’s what they cover:

-Step 1 (page 4): Is it time to talk about fall prevention?
+Step 1: Is it time to talk about fall prevention?

-This handy checklist helps you figure out if your older adult is at risk for a fall.
+This handy checklist helps you determine whether your older adult is at risk of falling.

-Answer the questions on their behalf to gauge their fall risk.
-A score of 4 or more points means that the person might be at risk for a serious fall in the future.
+Please answer the questions on their behalf to gauge their fall risk.
+A score of 4 or more points indicates that the person may be at risk of a severe fall in the future.

-Next, answer the questions for yourself to assess your own fall risk — it’s important for you to be safe as well.
+Next, answer the questions for yourself to assess your fall risk—you need to be safe, too.

-Step 2 (page 5): Talk about falls prevention with others
+Step 2: Talk about fall prevention with others

 If the checklist in Step 1 indicates that your older adult’s fall risk is high, the next step is to talk with them about it.

-The list in Step 2 walks you through how to prepare for a successful conversation, gives suggestions on what to say, and helps set reasonable expectations.
+The list in Step 2 walks you through preparing for a successful conversation, offers suggestions on what to say, and helps set reasonable expectations.

-Step 3 (pages 6-7): Develop a falls prevention action plan
+Step 3: Develop a fall prevention action plan

-In the third step, get 7 tips for creating an action plan to reduce fall risk.
+In the third step, get seven tips for creating an action plan to reduce fall risk.

 The risks you identified in Step 1 and the conversation notes in Step 2 will help you create the plan.